 10 most common mistakes regarding cookie banners

-We get to see a lot of cookie banners and are asked many questions about the right way of implementing the GDPR regulations regarding cookie banners.
-We have collected the 10 most common errors regarding cookie banners:
+We get to see a lot of cookie banners and are asked many questions about the right way to implement a cookie banner in regard to GDPR and ePrivacy regulations.
+Here are the 10 most common mistakes regarding cookie banners:

 - Prior consent isn’t implemented